AGILESCIENCE/Agilepy/docs/source/quickstart/installation.rst

 Agilepy is available as Anaconda package or into a ready-to-use Docker container (from 1.4.0)

-.. note:: Release 1.5.0 is now available through dockerhub and anaconda cloud!
+.. note:: AGILE DATASET DOWNLOAD
           Now it possible to download all the public AGILE dataset stored on SSDC datacenter through a REST Api.
           Agilepy automatically handles the data and no actions are required from the user.
           For more information visit `this page <../manual/Ag_dataset_rest_api.html>`_.